1DSAG/UI5-Best-Practice/contributing.md

 10. PR review process successfully completed?
     Then the PR will be merged by any of the maintainers and it’s time for 🎉

-### linting of markdown content

-Any markdown content (in `/docs/**/*`) is linted via [`markdownlint`](https://github.com/DavidAnson/markdownlint) both for quality assurance and convenience.
-For quality assurance, to have the markdown-files max standard compliant, so subsequent processing and exporting is possible without running into formatting issues.
-For convenience, because small markdown formatting mistakes are automatically fixed via the `markdownlint` upon commit - the `markdownlint` [`cli`](https://github.com/igorshubovych/markdownlint-cli) injects those fixes prior to the git commit, so don’t be surprised 😉